Solving Homotopy Domain Equations: Introduction

-It should be clarified that the literature around the Kan complexes is related to some computational theories, such as Homotopy Type Theory (HoTT) \cite{DBLP:books/mk/Univalent13}, so that to ensure the consistency of HoTT Voevodsky \cite{Voevodsky} (see \cite{Lumsdaine} for higher inductive types) proved that HoTT has a model in the category of Kan complexes (see \cite{DBLP:books/mk/Univalent13}).
+It should be clarified that the literature around Kan complexes is related to some computational theories, such as Homotopy Type Theory (HoTT) \cite{DBLP:books/mk/Univalent13}, so that to ensure the consistency of HoTT, Voevodsky \cite{Voevodsky} (see \cite{Lumsdaine} for higher inductive types) proved that HoTT has a model in the category of Kan complexes (see \cite{DBLP:books/mk/Univalent13}).

-To meet the goal of getting homotopy $\lambda$-models, in Section 2, we propose a method for solving homotopy domain equations on any c.c.i., namely: first, one solves the contravariant functor problem in a similar way to classical Domain Theory, and later one uses a version from fixed point theorem to find some solutions of this equation.
-Finally, in Section 3, the methods of the previous section are applied in a particular c.c.i., and thus one ends up guaranteeing the existence of homotopy $\lambda$-models which, as previously mentioned, present an $\infty$-groupoid structure with relevant information in higher dimensions.
+To meet the goal of getting homotopy $\lambda$-models, in Section \ref{Section: Complete Homotopy Partial Orders} we generalization the c.p.o to c.h.p.o (complete homotopy partial order), in Section \ref{HDE arbitrary cci}, we propose a method for solving homotopy domain equations on any c.c.i., namely: first, one solves the contravariant functor problem in a similar way to classical Domain Theory, and later one uses a version from fixed point theorem to find some solutions of this equation.
+Finally, in Section \ref{HDE on Kl(P)}, the methods of the previous section are applied in a particular c.c.i., and thus one ends up guaranteeing the existence of homotopy $\lambda$-models which, as previously mentioned, present an $\infty$-groupoid structure with relevant information in higher dimensions.